 Depending on the health condition and how many copies your dog has inherited, you may not have to remove them from your breeding program.
-You can learn more about incorporating carrier and at-risk dogs in your breeding program by reading Should I breed a dog tested as a carrier or at-risk?.
+You can learn more about incorporating carrier and at-risk dogs in your breeding program by reading Should I test breeding dogs, their litters, or both?

 And, to learn more about what makes a health condition breed relevant, visit: What makes a health condition breed relevant?